How can we support innovation in teaching practices within universities?

 You may also like

 Education innovation is both a pedagogic and organisational challenge.
 Often the pedagogic dimension is the easier of the two.
-There are reams written about education, and insights and evidence to inform and inspire as you set about improving student learning.
+Reams have been written about education, and insights and evidence to inform and inspire as you set about improving student learning abound.
 However, fantastic pedagogy applied in the wrong context won’t promote learning or produce a great student experience, and if new ways of working are unsustainable, it doesn’t matter how good the idea is.

 - How to re-energise your online classroom and inspire creativity

 - Serious play: building knowledge with LEGO bricks

 - Making space for creativity in higher education

 People need to connect with each other, the “big picture” and their own values in order to innovate.
 Networks of educators, within and between institutions, create routes for knowledge to be shared: the knowledge that different ways of doing things exist as well as the knowledge of how to put these ideas into practice.
 Through participation in networks, educators increase their sense of what is possible, adapting professional identities to encompass innovation and leadership.
 These relationships are intellectually and professionally rewarding, creating a draw to innovation.

 To design and implement meaningful innovation, educators must connect with students.
 Their thinking needs to be informed by actual (rather than partial or imagined) expectations and experiences of students.
 An ongoing dialogue with students should be brought into all innovative teaching initiatives.

 Innovators need to be connected to the “why”.
 This is both their own values and purpose and those of their institution.
 Nothing sinks educators’ willingness to take risks like a lack of clarity about institutional priorities or, even worse, a lack of trust in its authenticity.